-This is a selection of our egg laying flock that are due for retirement.
-Our retirement ladies come from our egg-producing flock and are still laying but won’t be expected to lay an egg every day.
+The bottom of the page shows a selection of our egg laying flock that are due for retirement.
+Our retirement ladies come from our egg-producing flock and most are still laying but won’t be expected to lay an egg every day.
 When a chicken gets older, then her laying capacity will tail off.
 Some might even lay very infrequently.
-They are all in good health and would like to find a nice home, preferably in a small flock so that they can enjoy their well-earned rest.
+They are all in good health and would like to find a nice home, preferably in a small laying flock so that they can enjoy their well-earned rest.

-All our egg flock are pretty docile with no real squabbles going on.
+All our egg-laying flock are pretty docile with no real squabbles going on.
 They are all good-natured girls.